Sustainable Network for agrofood loss and waste prevention, management, quantification and valorisation

 Food loss and waste (FLW) is a global issue recognized by governments and international organizations.
 Reducing FLW is essential for achieving sustainable food security for a growing global population.
 It is a key target in the United Nations’ Sustainable Development Goals and the European Green Deal’s Farm to Fork Strategy.

-The FoodWaStop COST project aims to tackle these challenges by:
+The FoodWaStop COST project (Sustainable Network for agrofood loss and waste prevention, management, quantification and valorisation) aims to tackle these challenges by:

 1. creating an interdisciplinary, multi-actor European network that will collaborate with non-EU Mediterranean countries to expand knowledge on FLW beyond current limits;